gbarkerz/AccessibleSolitaire/README.md

 The Accessible Solitaire game is an exploration into building the most accessible solitaire game possible for iOS devices like iPhones and iPads, and Android phones.

+A Windows version of the Accessible Solitaire game is currently under development, and related notes on that Windows version are included towards the end of this ReadMe.

 Today the game focuses on the experiences for players who use zoom features, screen readers, switch devices, or speech to play their games.
 The game can always be made more accessible, so please provide feedback to help me learn how I should prioritise its accessibility improvements.

 Your feedback can make a real difference, so please let me know by messaging "Sa11ytaire Help" at Facebook, or e-mail gbarkerz@hotmail.com.